carpptn/RDPilot/README.md

 > ⚠️ By default the **mouse is disabled** because current models still struggle with precise targeting of on‑screen elements.
 Keyboard‑first strategies are encouraged.
 You can enable the mouse with a flag or env var (see below).

-> ⚠️ Currently RDPilot captures and operates only the primary display (primary monitor).
+> ⚠️ Currently RDPilot captures and operates only the primary display.

 ---